metavee/blog/_drafts/til-im-older-than-booleans.markdown

 Non-zero doesn't represent `false`, it represents failure.

 So wait, then what do `||` and `&&` actually do?
-I had always assumed they were bitwise operators, but that gets weird when `false` is 1 and `true` is 0.
+Since they deal in numbers I had always assumed they were bitwise operators, but that gets weird when `false` is 1 and `true` is 0.

 Actually, the
 [POSIX standard defines these expressions](https://pubs.opengroup.org/onlinepubs/9699919799/utilities/V3_chap02.html#tag_18_09_03)